AT HOME, SCHOOL OR WORK!

 FOR CLASSROOM TEACHERS:

-Fill out this 2-minute form (LINK TBA) and WIN a Zero Waste Bento Box and a free in-classroom compost pail!
+After showing the videos, fill out this 2-minute eval form and receive a Zero Waste Bento Salad Box* and a free in-classroom compost pail!

-- Printable materials and closed captioning is available in both languages
+- All printable materials and subtitles/closed captioning are available in both languages.

-- Available to ALL 4th and 5th grade classes - public, charter, private and home-school
+- Available to ALL classes especially 4th and 5th grade - whether public, charter, private or home-school!

 WHAT CAN TEACHERS EXPECT?